mfaani/mfaani/content/posts/devtools/Binaries/how-do-binaries-work-together.md

   - **Performance Change:** A function used to take 0.3 seconds but now takes 6 seconds
   - **Semantic Change:** A function that takes `a`, `b` as inputs and returns `c`, but after a change returns `d`.
 This is a breaking change.
 It may break tests, cause unexpected runtime behavior and cause anger among devs.
   - **Behavioral Change:** A function that used to fire notifications and now it doesn't.
 Or previously it didn't fire any notifications to a known channel but now it does.
-  - **Thread Safety:** Introducing or removing thread safety in a function can also be a breaking change.
-For example, making a function that was previously thread-safe no longer thread-safe, or vice versa.
+  - **Thread Safety:** Removing thread safety in a function can also be a breaking change.
+Making a function that was previously thread-safe no longer thread-safe.
   - **Resource Management:** Changing how resources are managed or cleaned up within a function.
 For example, if a function that previously did not close file handles now closes them, it can impact the overall resource management in an application.
 Or if a function previously used 1% battery, but now uses 5%.
   - Not a breaking change, but worth mentioning that you can't compile a binary for the macOS *platform* but then expect it to work for the Linux platform.
 The binary has to be for the appropriate platform.